glitchkn1ght/Finbourne_MemoryCache/README.md

 Areas for improvement
 - Make sure all methods/classes are thread safe.
 - Any non null object is accepted into the cache, including ones which are almost certainly invalid such as whitespace only strings.
+Really I'd like abstract the validation into its own class as its bulking out the wrapper.